embeddingstore/embedstore/README.md

 ```
 ### Download raw embeddings
 You can download raw vector embeddings along with the metadata.

+**Note**: we are limiting the downloads to 5000 vectors.
+If you want the full set of embeddings, reach out to us at hello@embedding.store.
 ```python
 from embedstore.rag.datadownloaders import download_embeddings